 Want to do something sensational this summer?
-Our round-up of the 10 best seaside experiences covers the fastest, highest and happiest mini-adventures for all the family to enjoy.
-Words: Caroline Wheater
+Our round-up of the 10 best coastal thrills covers the fastest, highest and happiest mini-adventures for all the family to enjoy on a seaside experience.

 1. SCENIC RAILWAY ROLLERCOASTER

 WHAT’S THE THRILL?
 Riding aboard the UK’s oldest rollercoaster, which dates back to 1920 and was awarded Grade II* status by English Heritage in 2011.
 Dreamland’s recently restored wooden Scenic Railway still operates with a brakeman to control the train’s speed and takes between five and eight minutes to complete its hair-raising journey.
 Other rides to get the adrenalin flowing include the replica 1920s Helter Skelter and the Born Slippy slide.
 Kids (and inner kids) will love it all.
 Call 01843 295887 or go to dreamland.co.uk for more info.

 You may also like 10 Best Seaside Funfairs and Amusements